drumee/starter-kit/README.md

 # Drumee Starter Kit

 This starter kit provides a basic application built with the Drumee framework, demonstrating how to integrate backend and frontend components.
 It aims to help developers quickly get started with Drumee development.
+It is not intended to be deployed on production, as it has been designed to run on a simplified environment, i.e localhost.

+If you need to production ready installation, head to this page.

 ## Table of Contents